 Most of that hemp will ultimately be used to create CBD products.
 And as the world becomes increasingly aware of the many benefits CBD has to offer, this number is likely to increase.

 A New Era of Hemp

 With hemp back in the spotlight in a big way, we’re likely to see a lot more from this humble plant.
 After all, it’s incredibly easy to grow and has a myriad of uses.
-It can improve your daily life as a health supplement, help furnish your apartment, fuel your car, be turned into packaging plastics, create ropes and canvas, and be put to literally thousands of other uses.
+It can help furnish your apartment, fuel your car, be turned into packaging plastics, create ropes and canvas, and be put to literally thousands of other uses.